orsonteodoro/gcf2/README.md

 update with `emerge -vuDN @world`.  `gen_pkg_lists.sh` is only useful after a new package is installed.

-Steps 18-19 is required because each build (or computer) has a unique set of USE flags with conditionally installed packages.
+Steps 18-19 are required because each build (or computer) has a unique set of USE flags with conditionally installed packages.
 This step may be integrated in step 13 in regular intervals if possible.

-Steps 20-22 is optional, but makes the build more production ready.
+Steps 20-22 are optional, but makes the build more production ready.
 Disabling CFI debug can make it difficult to determine the type of CFI violation or even to decide if it was a miscompile or CFI itself.